Former robodebt minister denies responsibility

 The scheme used averaging on incomes to determine debt levels and ran from 2015 to 2019, continuing to operate despite concerns over its legality.

-The controversial program recovered more than $750 million from over 380,000 people, leading to several taking their own lives while being pursued for false debts.
+The controversial program recovered more than $750 million from more than 380,000 people.
+But it also led to several taking their own lives while being pursued for false debts.

 Mr Tudge also told the commission he could not remember looking to extend the time period officials could use to recover debts.